turly/tpwl/README.md

 # tpwl

-*tpwl* is turly's _Tiny Powerline_-style prompt for bash.
+*tpwl* is turly's themeable _Tiny Powerline_-style prompt for bash.
-It's fast, written in plain old C, and works well even on an old 133MHz Linux box.
+It's fast, written in plain old C, and works well even on an old 80MHz Linux box.

 Set `PS1` to the resulting string and you'll get a Powerline-style bash prompt.